DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-30 Meeting Notes.md

 - 3D Character Artist Meeting:
 	- Go over the enemy designs & the idea behind how we'll maximize them
 - Sound Meeting
+	- Ask about the playlist.
+It was pretty long and might've been a little distracted.
+I made a shorter one that is more focused.
+Would you like to use that one instead?
-	- Go over exact refs from the playlist & be like hmm yeah the first track should be one like this
+	- Go over exact refs from the playlist & be like hmm yeah the first track in the game should be one like this

 ### Send Pictures of Your Levels More Often